Video: Chicago boy wasn’t holding gun when shot by officer

 Toledo, who was Hispanic, and a 21-year-old man fled on foot when confronted by police.
 The 21-year-old man was arrested on a misdemeanor charge of resisting arrest.

-The review board initially said it couldn’t release the video because it involved the shooting of a minor, but the board changed course after the mayor and police superintendent asked for it to be made public.
+The review board, an independent board that investigates all shootings in Chicago involving police, initially said it couldn’t release the video because it showed the shooting of a minor, but the board changed course after the mayor and police superintendent asked for it to be made public.

 Lucky Camargo, an activist and lifelong resident of Little Village, decided not to watch the video.
 But neighbors described it to her as “an execution.”